 After school I began my career as a Pediatric Intensive Care Unit nurse.
-I signed up for various mission trips, but still they were always with part of a medical or surgical team.
-I still kept coming back to the issue that there were so many more nurses than doctors in the world, and that there had to be a way we could use our skill set to help the world's poor without having to be part of a medical or surgical team.
+I signed up for various mission trips, but they were always with part of a medical or surgical team.
+I still kept coming back to the issue that there were so many more nurses than doctors in the world, and that there had to be a way we could use our nursing skillset to help the world's poor without having to be part of a medical or surgical team.
 But what can nurses do without doctors?

 At the core of any nursing program is a focus on preventing disease and health education.
 Every RN has the equivalent of a PhD in preventing the spread of germs.
 My first skill check in nursing school was ensuring that I knew proper hand washing technique.
 Yes, it was graded, and yes there is a right and wrong way to do this, but I digress.
-Most volunteer organizations focus on fixing problems that already exist.
-Few focus on preventing the cause of the disease.
-By not focusing on the cause your are simply putting band-aids on gaping wounds, without teaching how to prevent the wound in the first place.
-Nursing Beyond Borders was created to fix the problem at it's source.
+Most volunteer organizations focus on fixing problems that already exist, and few focus on preventing the cause of the disease.
+Not focusing on the cause is equivalent to putting band-aids on gaping wounds, without teaching how to prevent the wound in the first place.
+Nursing Beyond Borders was created to fix the problem at its source.

 We are partnering with orphanages, schools, clinics, and shelters to fix disease before it starts, and to provide a sustainable model of care.
 If healthcare is so scarce in the developing world why not educate the masses on ways to avoid the need for it.
 It is the collaboration between our donors and volunteers that make this endeavor possible.
 I hope that you will join me in making this dream a reality.